 Half the Halloween fun is dressing up for it (candies lying around everywhere being the other half!), and here at All Things Hair, we take it seriously.
 We make sure our look is on point from hair to toe.
 And while going as a creepy little clown might give us kicks (and our friends heart attacks), we thought being the hair queens that we are, we would have a more fabulous time creating pretty hairdos than putting on a really frizzy red wig.

 What better looks to recreate than those of the queens and princesses and maids from the middle ages?
-Medieval hairstyles are oozing with romance and class and here we have five signature looks from the renaissance women that you can easily recreate for Halloween.
+Medieval hairstyles are oozing with romance, and here we have five signature looks from the renaissance women that you can easily recreate for Halloween.

 Medieval hairstyles you can rock at your Halloween party